FarronF/limerick-council-meetings/meetings/2016/01/25-Full Meeting of Limerick City and County Council/Minutes - Adjourned Budget Meeting of Limerick City and County Council - 23rd November 2015.md

 Finance was requested to cost these proposals in the format required for

 amendment to the Budget.
-The proposals were subsequently costed and were--- **4**
+The proposals were subsequently costed and were
+---
+**4**

 circulated to all the Members as *‘Amendment to Draft Budget – AAA (Anti-Austerity*